Carnitas Burrito With Salsa Verde

 Instructions

-• Next, add pulled carnitas to the pan and cook for another 3 to 4 minutes, stirring occasionally, until carnitas are lightly crisped and warmed through.
+• Next, add carnitas to the pan and cook for another 3 to 4 minutes, stirring occasionally, until the carnitas are lightly crisped and warmed through.

-• Stir in the rice and beans, then add lime juice and a splash of the reduced carnitas juices (about 1 tablespoon).
+• Stir in the rice and beans, then add lime juice.
 Stir to combine and cook for another 2 to 3 minutes until warmed through.

 • Finally, lower heat and stir in the shredded cheese until melted.
 Then remove from heat and set aside.